 Stock detail — All Areas

 Southern bluefin tuna have a low resilience to fishing pressure due to their longevity and late size at maturity.
 This is an extremely valuable species, with individual fish worth tens of thousands of pounds, which has led to heavy overfishing in the past.
 It is assessed as Critically Endangered by IUCN (International Union for the Conservation of Nature) and therefore receives a default red rating.
 It is still in a heavily overfished state, but is gradually recovering thanks the management measures in place to control the fishery.
 It is not subject to overfishing, and catches generally stay below the limits that have been set.
 The fishery overlaps with a number of endangered and critically endangered seabirds, notably albatross and petrel, which are caught as bycatch, especially in longline fisheries.
 The impact of the fishery on sharks is not well understood.
-In 2016, most of the southern bluefin catches were made by longline (62%) and purse seine (38%).

 Tuna belong to the family Scombridae.
 They are large, oceanic fish and are seasonally migratory, some making trans-oceanic journeys.
 Southern bluefin are found in temperate and cold seas of the southern hemisphere, but migrate to the tropics to spawn.
 They are a very large species, growing to 245cm in length and 260kg in weight, with a maximum age of 40 years.
 Southern bluefin mature between 8 -11 years of age (about 155cm in length).
 Young fish migrate seasonally between the south coast of Australia and the Indian Ocean.
 The only known spawning ground is in an area south-east of Java, Indonesia.